regisphilibert/rp_hugo/content/post/mutlilingual-1/index.md

 Well here, Hugo will look at the languages respective `Weight` and return the winners’s file.
 If we look at our initial configuration file, the French should get the English header.

 You should know that any file, content or not, can be renamed to match a language.
-For this Page Bundle localization, we chose to manage our translations by __content directory__ but had we chosen to manage them by __filename__, this is how our About page's Bundle would have looked like:
+For this Page Bundle localization, we chose to manage our translations by __directory__ but had we chosen to manage them by __filename__, this is how our About page's Bundle would have looked like:
 ```
 content
 	└── about